 A limited number of our customers account for a substantial portion of our net revenue and accounts receivable.
-Revenue from customers representing 10% or more of total revenue varies from period to period.
-For the year ended December 31, 2012, one customer accounted for approximately 16% of our net revenue.
-For the year ended December 31, 2011, one customer accounted for approximately 14% of our net revenue.
-For the year ended December 31, 2010, two customers accounted for approximately 23% and 12% of our net revenue.
-No other customer accounted for more than 10% of our net revenue during any of these periods.
-See Note 14 - "Concentrations" in the notes to the consolidated financial statements for further customer concentration detail.
+Revenue from customers representing 10% or more of net revenue varies from period to period.
+For the years ended December 31, 2013, 2012, and 2011, one customer per year accounted for approximately 15%, 16%, and 14%, respectively, of our net revenue.
+See Note 14 - "Concentrations" in the Notes to the Consolidated Financial Statements for further details on customer concentration.

-During the years ended December 31, 2012, 2011, and 2010, most of our net revenue was attributable to sales outside of the United States.
+During the years ended December 31, 2013, 2012, and 2011, most of our net revenue was attributable to sales outside of the United States.
 We expect sales outside of the United States to remain a significant portion of our revenue for the foreseeable future.

 Our revenue is principally derived from the sale of our energy recovery devices.
 We also derive revenue from the sale of our high-pressure and circulation pumps, which we manufacture and sell in connection with our energy recovery devices for use in desalination plants.
-We also receive incidental revenue from the sale of spare parts and services, including start-up and commissioning services that we provide for our customers.
-We have not recognized any revenue from shipments of energy recovery devices for oil and gas customers.
+Additionally, we receive incidental revenue from the sale of spare parts and services, including start-up and commissioning services that we provide for our customers.
+We have not recognized any revenue from shipments of energy recovery devices for oil and gas customers to date.